West Nile Virus Information for Professionals

 Availability of WNV Testing

 All WNV tests must be referred to the lab by a healthcare professional.
-The Wyoming Public Health Laboratory offers FREE testing for WNV.
+The Wyoming Public Health Laboratory now requires a fee for WNV testing.
+Please see http://health.wyo.gov/phsd/lab/testingfees.html for fee information.
 Serologic testing for WNV is available; both serum and CSF samples are tested using the IgM antibody-capture ELISA serology test, which looks for the presence of IgM antibody in the specimen.
 For more diagnostic testing guidlines, click HERE.

 - A new diagnostic method may be implemented later this year called Luminex.
 It is a bead based technology which is a slightly different form of immunoassay that will give similar results as the traditional ELISA system (positive vs. negative).
 The Luminex bead system is compatible with both serum and CSF samples but is easier to work with and takes less time to perform.